 More doctor visits.

 Finally, I decided to just take matters into my own hands.
 Obviously, there isn’t anything seriously wrong with me.
-The first doctor told me that it may just be my anxiety causing the problems.
+The first doctor told me that it may just be anxiety and depression causing the problems.
 I didn’t push that aside.
 I knew that it was more than likely the cause of the problem.
 At the time I had gone to the first doctor, I was unbelievably stressed.
+So, I took steps to figure out what was causing so much stress.

 - My baby was just over a year old and I couldn’t lose the baby weight I had gained.
 Because of that, I had a very low self-esteem.